thorlindberg/thesis/dissertation/8-2 results-syntax.md

 {"sub":"Source compatibility"}

-As the TXON specification conforms to the JSON specification, there should be zero compatibility issues with existing implementations of JSON for editing, serialising or parsing data.
-Existing JSON data structures cannot be validated with the txon.js validation library, as it requires the declaration of types, but since it is not a TXON structure this would be unnecessary regardless.
-However, data structures with type declarations/instances are still valid JSON structures, and as such they can be parsed and the explicit typing can be ignored or utilised with other validation implementations or for other purposes.

----

-As the TXON specification conforms to the JSON specification, there should be zero compatibility issues with existing implementations of JSON for editing, serialising or parsing data.
-Existing JSON data structures cannot be validated with the txon.js validation library, as it requires the declaration of types, but since it is not a TXON structure this would be unnecessary regardless.
-However, data structures with type declarations/instances are still valid JSON structures, and as such they can be parsed and the explicit typing can be ignored or utilised with other validation implementations or for other purposes.
+As the TXON specification conforms to the JSON specification, there should be zero compatibility issues with existing implementations of JSON for editing, decoding or encoding objects.
+Existing JSON data structures cannot be validated with the txon.js library, as it requires the declaration of types, but since they do not contain type references anyway the library is not applicable regardless.
+However, typed data structures are still valid JSON structures, and as such they can be parsed and the explicit typing can be ignored or utilised with other validation implementations or for other purposes.

 <br>

 {"sub":"Future directions"}

-Actually adopting this proposed syntax for type declarations is quite feasible, as the data can remain otherwise unaltered and the declarations can be ignored.
-However, this will decrease performance and increase size of file transmissions, so it should not be done unless it clearly demonstrates an improved validation process both now and in the future.
+Actually adopting this proposed syntax for type declarations is quite feasible, as the data structure can remain otherwise unaltered and the type declarations and references can be ignored.

----

-Actually adopting this proposed syntax for type instances is quite feasible, as the data can remain otherwise unaltered and the explicit typing can be ignored.
 However, this will decrease performance and increase size of file transmissions, so it should not be done unless it clearly demonstrates an improved validation process both now and in the future.

 {"break":true}